8 Life Events that Impact Your Auto Insurance Rates

 When you separate from your partner, you can no longer claim the multi-policy discount that you received during your marriage.
 Unfortunately, the same situation also applies to widows.
 So, insurance rates will most likely rise when you lose a spouse.

-Get different addresses for yourself and your ex and use them for each policy.
+- Get different addresses for yourself and your ex and use them for each auto insurance policy.
 You will share liability if you still live at the same address.
 Move to another place before you divorce your spouse.

-One spouse will need to buy a new policy.
-You’ll need a new policy before you can remove your former spouse from your insurance coverage.
+- One spouse will need to buy a new auto insurance policy.
+You'll need a new policy before you can remove your former spouse from your car insurance coverage.

-Sign a removal request giving consent to be removed from the policy.
+- Sign a removal request giving consent to be removed from the auto insurance policy.

 2. Your Home Ownership Status Can Affect Your Auto Insurance Rates